-The United States is home to some of the world’s finest secondary schools — and they actively recruit international students.
-But the application process has unique requirements, timelines, and cultural considerations that domestic families never have to navigate.
+The application process has unique requirements, timelines, and cultural considerations that domestic families never have to deal with.
+This guide is written specifically for international families.

 Why U.S. Boarding School?